muratk5n/thirdwave/en/index.md

 ---

-Julian Briggs: "Las Vegas is so funny because it's just putting walkable urban spaces from around the worl indoors since it's illegal to build actual places like this in the US"
+Julian Briggs: "Las Vegas is so funny because it's just putting walkable urban spaces from around the world indoors since it's illegal to build actual places like this in the US"

 [[-]](https://cdn.fosstodon.org/media_attachments/files/111/916/825/508/494/409/original/8e5288d0611d29c8.png)